 - Chili Seasoning: My homemade blend of chili seasoning is better than any packaged blend out there, so be sure to use that for the best results.

-Butternut Squash Chili can be prepared on the stove-top, in the slow cooker, or in the Instant Pot, making this recipe incredibly versatile
+Butternut Squash Chili can be prepared on the stovetop, in the slow cooker, or in the Instant Pot, making this recipe incredibly versatile.
+I find the results to be equally good, so select the cooking method that works best for you and your day!

 Stove Top Directions

-- Leftover chili can be stored for up to 4 days in an air-tight container in the refrigerator.
-You can also place the cooled chili into a freezer-safe container, being sure to leave room for expansion, and store in the freezer for up to 3 months.
-Defrost in the refrigerator before heating and serving.
+- Freeze: You can also place the cooled chili into a freezer-safe container, being sure to leave 1 inch of space for expansion, and store it in the freezer for up to 3 months.

 - Instant Pot White Chicken Chili